 We would be happy to talk about our programs, what to expect

-when volunteering, or how you can help!
+when visiting, or how you can help!
 Please reach out.